MicrosoftDocs/intelligent-asset-manager/Intelligent-asset/Quickstarts/ISVs/Quickstart.md

    This validation work can take 1 calendar week.
 After validation is complete you will receive a notification e-mail about the findings are some suggestions to improve your integration and make sure you are following the quality guidelines established by Microsoft.
 Once this refinement stage is done, you will be notified via e-mail that your integration has been completed.

-5. **Send Microsoft your logo, use permission and link to more information**
+5. **Integration completed: Marketing process**

    - Microsoft will ask via e-mail for some information to be able to include your logo and link on the official IAM 2018 landing page (aka&#46;ms/SAMIAM).
-   - Respond to Microsoft’s request for Logo file, Logo approval use and more information in substantially the same format as outlined below in Additional Information.
+   - Respond to Microsoft’s request for Logo file and Logo Usage approval.
-   - Supply a link or a copy of the directions you will supply to your end users on how UI integration works
+   - Supply a link or a copy of the directions you will supply to your end users on how UI integration works.
+   - Supply URL of your final page with the directions described on the topic above.
-   - Once received, Microsoft will add your logo into the official aka&#46;ms/SAMIAM list of UI integrated ISVs and you will receive a UI PR Kit to support any marketing content you wish to develop
+   - Once received, Microsoft will add your logo into the [official list of UI integrated ISVs]((https://aka.ms/samiam)) and you will receive a UI PR Kit to support any marketing content you wish to develop.

    Note: You may be required to re-validate results based on future UI updates.